DimitriGeelen/german-transcriber-app/README.md

 1.  **Ensure the virtual environment is activated and dev dependencies are installed.** (`pip install -r requirements.txt`)
 2.  **Run tests:**
     ```bash
-    PYTHONPATH=. pytest
+    python -m pytest -v tests/test_main.py
     ```
-    *   `PYTHONPATH=.` is needed so pytest can find the `main.py` module.
-    *   Tests currently *mock* the Whisper transcription process to focus on API behavior (file handling, responses, cleanup).
+    *   The tests cover the `/` (root), `/transcribe/`, and `/status/{task_id}` API endpoints.
+    *   **Mocking:** Tests use `unittest.mock` extensively to:
+        *   Prevent actual model loading.
+        *   Prevent actual file I/O.
+        *   **Simulate the asynchronous workflow:** Mock the background task function (`process_transcription_task`) to control its outcome (success/failure) and use `asyncio.sleep` to test the polling of the `/status/{task_id}` endpoint.
+        *   Test various scenarios like successful transcription, dependency checks (ffmpeg), file saving errors, and task status reporting.
+        *   The `client` fixture manually sets the application state (`app.state`) for endpoint tests.

 ## Notes & Potential Improvements

-*   **Performance:** Transcription is CPU/GPU intensive.
+*   **Performance:** Transcription and diarization are CPU/GPU intensive.
 Consider using smaller models (`tiny`, `base`) for faster results on less powerful machines.
-GPU acceleration significantly speeds up Whisper if available and PyTorch is installed with CUDA support.
+GPU acceleration significantly speeds up Whisper and potentially SpeechBrain if available and PyTorch is installed with CUDA support.
+*   **[NEW] Diarization Accuracy:** Speaker diarization quality depends heavily on the audio characteristics (clarity, speaker overlap, noise) and the chosen model.
+The current setup uses a standard VoxCeleb-trained model; results may vary.
+Tuning diarization hyperparameters (if exposed) or using different models might be necessary for specific use cases.
 *   **Error Handling:** Basic error handling is in place.
 Check the terminal where `uvicorn` is running for detailed logs and error messages.
-*   **File Type Validation:** The application currently only logs a warning for non-`.wav` files.
+*   **File Type Validation:** The application currently only logs a warning for some non-`.wav` content types.
 Stricter validation could be added in `main.py`.
-*   **Asynchronous Transcription:** For production use or handling many requests, the `model.transcribe` call (which is blocking) should ideally be run in a separate thread or process using tools like `FastAPI Background Tasks` or a dedicated task queue (e.g., Celery) to avoid blocking the server.
+*   **Asynchronous Processing:** The application now uses `FastAPI Background Tasks` to perform the heavy transcription/diarization work off the main request thread, improving responsiveness.
 *   **Scalability:** This setup is intended for local/single-user operation.
-Scaling would require architectural changes.
+For higher concurrency, consider a more robust task queue system (e.g., Celery with Redis/RabbitMQ) instead of the in-memory `tasks` dictionary and `BackgroundTasks`.
+*   **Result Storage:** Currently, results are linked via an in-memory dictionary.
+For persistence across server restarts, results (or at least the file paths) would need to be stored in a database or more permanent storage.